This is the Trace Id: 555cfc22e3a654f045dcb58eb61a8220

 Kernel boundary

 A non-administrative user mode process cannot access or tamper with kernel code and data.
-Administrator-to-kernel is not a security boundary.
+This is applicable for the NT kernel and the Secure Kernel.
+For the NT kernel only, Administrator-to-kernel is not a security boundary.

 Yes